 About

-Rostislava Pankova-Karadjova, known to her friends as Ronnie, is a bilingual writer and musician.
-She wrote her first poem at 13, then poured her thoughts into diaries and her emotions into more poems, some of which were published.
+Rostislava Pankova-Karadjova, known to her friends as Ronnie, is an award-winning, bilingual writer and musician.
+At thirteen, when she discovered some things could only be said in writing, she began filling her diaries with stories and her poems with emotions.
 After graduating from the Bulgarian Music Academy with degrees in Musicology and Choir Conducting, in 1992 she moved to Swaziland, Southern Africa, and twelve years later to Auckland, New Zealand, where she lives with her family.
 The demands of a new language, two cultures, and life as a music teacher, choir conductor and a mother, silenced her pen for nearly twenty years.

-Her blog Между два свята (Between two worlds) revived her inspiration and her hobby grew into passion, writing both in Bulgarian and English.
-She enrolled in online creative writing courses, including Writing Fiction Intermediate from the University of East Anglia & Writers Centre Norwich.
+Her blog Между два свята (Between two worlds) turned what had been a private outlet into passion, writing both in Bulgarian and English.
+She enrolled in online creative writing courses, earning a Diploma in Writing Fiction from the University of East Anglia & Writers Centre Norwich.
 In 2022, having navigated pitfalls of self-doubt and peaks of exuberant joy, Ronnie received her Master of Creative Writing degree from the University of Auckland, an achievement that has hushed many of her inner demons, the biggest being writing in her non-native tongue.

-Ronnie’s flash fiction and short stories have been awarded and shortlisted in the UK Writing Magazine, Fractured, Flash500, WOW!, Brilliant Fiction and other competitions.
-Her stories have been published in MiNDFOOD, Flash Frontier, Fiction Attic Press, Ponder Review, Syncopation Literary Journal.
-You can find more of her flash fiction, stories inspired by music, and translated poems on Substack.
+Recently, Ronnie’s flash fiction “Beyond Salt and Wings” won the Fractured and Fused Prize, run by Fractured Lit and judged by Sherrie Flick.
+Her work has also been shortlisted in the UK Writing Magazine, Flash500, WOW! and others, and published in MiNDFOOD, Flash Frontier, Fiction Attic Press, Ponder Review and Syncopation Literary Journal.
+You can find more of her writing here and on Substack.

 Ronnie is a recipient of the CLNZ Creative Writing Tertiary Scholarship and the NZSA 2023 Manuscript Assessment.
-Her debut literary fiction In Focus and middle grade fantasy fairy tale Remedy for Dinsmore are both represented by High Spot Literary and out on submission.
+Her debut literary fiction In Focus and middle grade fantasy fairytale Remedy for Dinsmore are represented by High Spot Literary Currently, Ronnie is working on her autofiction novel Long Distance, set in Bulgaria, 1991.

 What People Say

-The tone you strike, particularly in the prologue and the beginning of chapter one, suggests a writer who is sensitive to language and atmosphere.
+The tone you strike, suggests a writer who is sensitive to language and atmosphere.

 You are a writer, Ronnie.
 Just write, read, and keep the engine humming.